Skip to main content

 ECOLOGY

-1. The tidal Thames and estuary is an area recognised for its environmental importance.
-It is home to thousands of over wintering birds, 125 different species of fish, 4 special protection areas and 10 sites of special scientific interest (SSSI).
-The Thames is also home to a number of marine mammals, including harbour seals, grey seals and harbour porpoises.
-These species can be found throughout the region, including in central London
+115 different species of fish, 4 special protection areas and 9 sites of special scientific interest (SSSI).
+The Thames is important for marine mammals, including the harbour seal, grey seal and harbour porpoise.
+These species can be found throughout the estuary, including in Central London.
+Further information is available on ZSL’s State of the Thames report: *www.zsl.org/what-we-do/projects/state-of-the-thames-2021

-2. Guidance on the local ecology of the tidal Thames is available here.
+2. For guidance on the local ecology of the Tidal Thames visit: pla.co.uk/poster-ecology-tidal-thames

-4. If you spot what you think is a stranded seal or another marine mammal in distress on the banks of the Thames,report it to the London VTS using the details on our contact us page.
+5. If you spot what you think is a stranded seal or another marine mammal on the banks of the Thames, please report it to the London VTS using the details in the Contact Us section.

 EMERGENCY MOORINGS